 From containerized workloads to microservice architectures, developers are rapidly adopting new technology to scale their products at unprecedented rates.
 To manage these complex deployments, many teams are increasingly moving their applications to third party–managed services and infrastructure, trading full-stack visibility for simplified operations.
 This tradeoff means that developers and security teams are losing access to the full-stack context, from infrastructure to application, needed to fully secure their services.
-With the addition of Datadog’s Cloud Workload Security to Datadog’s broader Cloud Security Platform, you can detect threats to your production workloads in real time.
+With Cloud Workload Security, you can now detect threats to your production workloads in real time.
 This allows teams to focus on threats holistically, without needing to make trade-offs between visibility and ease of management.

 Complementing Datadog Cloud SIEM and Cloud Security Posture Management, Datadog Cloud Workload Security monitors file, process, and kernel activity across your environment.
 This means that it can detect threats to your infrastructure (like AWS EC2 instances) and workloads (like Kubernetes clusters) in real time and at the kernel level, helping catch infrastructure-based attacks as they happen.

 Cloud Workload Security uses the unified Datadog Agent, so if you’re already using Datadog to monitor your environment, there’s no need to provision additional resources or introduce new agents.
 And, because Cloud Workload Security is part of the Datadog platform, you can easily combine real-time threat detection with metrics, logs, traces, and other telemetry from more than 650 technologies.
 This way, you can see the full context surrounding a potential attack on your workloads so that you can quickly investigate and respond to active threats in your cloud environment.